 However, telework will introduce new Business Continuity Planning challenges.
 The above examples are just some of the challenges Business Continuity Planners will need to address going forward.
 The planning process will need to be enhanced and evolve to integrate the majority of the permanent telework workforce.

 But this is nothing new.
 Organizational resiliency is built over time and requires constant evaluation and improvements.
 This is why Business Continuity Management is a Program.
-It never ends.
+It will never end.